Board of Directors

 Washington Trails Association's Board of Directors is a volunteer board made up of people who love the outdoors and believe in WTA's mission to protect hiking trails and ensure everyone has access to the outdoors.
 The WTA board helps establish the strategic priorities for the organization.

 Jenny has been on the trails with her bent shovel and her mules since the age of five.
 She grew up in the foothills of Mount Rainier where she built trails, bridges and friendships that have spanned decades.
 She started volunteering with WTA in her youth, helping the Back Country Horsemen of Washington support WTA’s Volunteer Vacations.
 Jenny now lives in Seattle and works as an attorney at Cairncross & Hempelmann.
-You can still find her most weekends in the woods with her husband Amit, her daughters and their German Shorthaired Pointer, Daisy.
+You can still find her most weekends in the woods with her husband Amit, her daughters and their two dogs, Daisy and Griffey.

 Mike is a Partner at Perkins Coie where he practices environmental law.
 Mike joined WTA's board in 2015, and also serves on the board of One Less Mountain, serving the needs of homeless veterans.
 He has hiked, snowshoed and skied all over Washington, and can often be found in the Alpine Lakes wilderness.

 Ashley is a nonprofit consultant, coach and changemaker.
-She is a former executive director, and has 12 years of experience as a nonprofit leader.
-She works most closely with behavioral health and social justice organizations, on projects from strategic planning and fundraising to program development and volunteer management practices.
+She is a former executive director, and has 14 years of experience as a nonprofit leader.
+She works most closely with behavioral health and social justice organizations, with a focus on strategic planning, organizational infrastructure, and leadership development to help nonprofits navigate change and deliver on their mission with integrity to their community.
 She lives in north Seattle with her favorite hiking partner, her dog Molly.
 She loves sunset photography and any chance to capture the beauty of the Pacific Northwest on camera, and can often be found hiking back down in the dark with the assistance of her trusty headlamp.

 Thomas is a private sector and philanthropic strategist and consultant.
 He works with an array of real estate, restaurant and tech companies all of whom enhance economic vitality across Washington.
 Previously, Thomas served as Executive Director of the Washington Bus and was the founder of The Service Board.
 He is a fan of the craggy peaks of the Alpine Lakes Wilderness but the Olympia Peninsula is calling his name.